neverfap-deluxe/nfd-api/ARTICLES.md

 ## NeverFap Introduction

+__Created/Done__
-Introduction to the NeverFap Deluxe Guide
+- Introduction to the NeverFap Deluxe Guide

-How does NeverFap approach things differently?
-(Essentially, it doesn't focus on porn addiction itself.)

-NeverFap: A Best Case Scenario
+- NeverFap: A Best Case Scenario
-The Five Fundamental Principles of NeverFap
+- The Five Fundamental Principles of NeverFap

-Who I am?
+- How does NeverFap approach things differently?
+- My Personal Porn Recovery Journey
+- Why vs How

+__TODO__

 ## Choice over mind - COM

+__Created/Done__

+__TODO__
-Practice: Redefining our perception of women.
+- Practice: Redefining our perception of women.

-Practice: How not to stare at women.
+- Practice: How not to stare at women.

-Practice: Demonstrating focus.
+- Practice: Demonstrating focus.

-Context: Porn is not who you are, it is your addiction.
+- Context: Porn is not who you are, it is your addiction.

 ## Uncondition over judgement - UOJ

-Practice: Discovering empathy (think about how other people feel) Empathy is an important skill.
-In the article, I provide a few examples for you to practice on.
+__Created/Done__

+__TODO__
+- Practice: Discovering empathy
-Practice: Accept, don't judge
+- Practice: Accept, don't judge

-The fallacy of judgement as an effective means
+- The fallacy of judgement as an effective means

-The benefits of a quiet mind
+- The benefits of a quiet mind

 ## Struggle over none - SON

-Practice: What makes something easy?
+Your porn recovery really shouldn't be a struggle

 Coming to terms with our NeverFap expectations

 The Perfect NeverFap Outcome

-Killing NeverFap Cravezilla
+Practice: What makes something easy?

+The futility of the NoFap Reddit forumns

 ## Awareness over all - AOA